klei22/GitGather/README.md

 # Defaults to "master" if missing or empty.
 branch = main

-# Optional bash script executed after a successful pull.
+# Optional nested repo to mirror between remotes after a pull.
-# Path is relative to this file; script runs with the repo root as cwd.
+# `path` is relative to the repo root; omit this section to skip mirroring.
+[mirror]
+path = nanogpt
+pull_remote = upstream
-post_update = ./post_update.sh
+push_remote = origin
 ```

 If `path` is set to a non-repo, the server returns an error.
 If you run Git Gather **inside** a Git repo and omit `path`, it will use that repo automatically.